 To enforce an explicit (Dirichlet) boundary condition for a set of nodes, their dynamic property must be set to false.
 This notifies ArtiSynth that the state of these nodes (both position and velocity) will be controlled parametrically.
 By disabling dynamics, a fixed boundary condition is applied.
 For a moving boundary, positions and velocities of the boundary nodes must be explicitly set every timestep.
 This can be accomplished with either a Controller (see Section 5.3) or an InputProbe (see Section 5.4).
 Note that both the position and velocity of the nodes should be explicitly set for consistency.

 Another type of supported boundary condition is to attach FEM nodes to other components, including particles, springs, rigid bodies, and locations within other FEM elements.
 Here, the node is still considered dynamic, but its motion is coupled to that of the attached component through a constraint mechanism.
 Attachments will be discussed further in Section 6.4.

 Finally, the boundary of an FEM can be constrained by enabling collisions with other components.
-This will be covered in Section 6.11.
+This will be covered in Chapter 7.